opentelemetry plugin

 jaegertracing/all-in-one:latest

-After starting, configure the trace_otlp_http_exporter_url of the opentelemetry plugin or the exporters configuration of the collector to point to Jaeger’s port 4318, thereby reporting trace information to the Jaeger platform.
-You can access Jaeger’s web page on port 16686 to view trace information.
+After starting, you can point the trace_otlp_http_exporter_url configuration of the opentelemetry plugin, or the exporters configuration of the collector, to port 4318 opened by Jaeger, thereby reporting trace information to the Jaeger platform.
+You can visit Jaeger’s web page on port 16686 to view trace information.